 Not all black spots are decay.
 The chewing surface of the back teeth have some black lines and spots on them.
 These are the darker, normal developmental grooves and pits.
 These are susceptible areas for a decay to develop.
 Hence, it is important to visit your dentist regularly.
-Your dentist will check with his instruments for the presence of decay.
+Your dentist will check with his instruments for tooth decay.

 Can cavities go away?

 Tooth decay or a tooth cavity is an irreversible bacterial disease.
-The decay causing bacteria attacks the hard structures of your tooth.
-A cavity once formed cannot be reversed.
-It can only be cleaned and filled by your dentist.
-Hence, good oral hygiene habits of brushing and flossing two times a day is important.
+A cavity, once formed, cannot be reversed.
+Tooth cavity has to be cleaned and filled by your dentist to prevent further spread of the decay.
+Hence, good oral hygiene habits of brushing and flossing two times a day is important to prevent tooth cavities.

 Can a tooth decay make my teeth sensitive?

-There are several causes for sensitive teeth.
+You can have sensitive teeth because of different reasons.
 Tooth decay is one of them.
-When you tooth has cavities, a considerable portion of you tooth is lost.
+When you tooth has cavities, a considerable portion of your tooth is lost.
 This reduces the thickness of the protective layers of enamel and dentin.
-Your tooth nerves are closer to the bacterial acids.
-This triggers a reaction that causes sensitivity.
+Your tooth nerves are now closer to the bacterial acids.
+This triggers a reaction in your tooth that causes sensitivity.

 Can tooth decay cause pain?

 Bacteria such a S mutans in the mouth start the decay process.
-The bacteria along with the sugars in the food form a biofilm called plaque on the teeth.
+The bacteria with the sugars in the food form a biofilm called “plaque” on the teeth.
 The bacteria remain protected in the biofilm.
-The acids produced by these bacteria remain concentrated at a particular point and dissolve the enamel.
+These bacterial acids under the plaque dissolve the enamel.
 Once the enamel is dissolved the softer dentin is destroyed rapidly.
 If the tooth is not treated with a filling at this point, the bacteria reach the innermost layer of the tooth called the pulp.
-Infection of the pulp with the bacteria causes pain.
+Infection of the pulp with the bacteria causes tooth pain.